Safety at our Parish

 In the event of a WINTER STORM WATCH:

-In the event of a WINTER STORM WARNING (ALERT):
+In the event of a WINTER WEATHER WARNING (WINTER STORM ALERT):

 Contact 911 emergency services, if needed.
 Staff, Ushers and Greeters are the designated individuals who are trained and certified to administer CPR.